submit your trip report and photos to Diane Boss

 June 7, 2012 - Lake Cuyamaca, Julian, CA

-I arrived in Julian, California (mountain community
+I arrived in Julian, California (mountain community north of

-with the surrounding trees and hillside views as well as wildlife.
+surrounding trees and hillside views as well as wildlife.

 April 4, 2012 - Morro Bay, CA

-I have had the pleasure of visiting Morro Bay in the
+I have had the pleasure of visiting Morro Bay in the past from

-get a closer look of the waves as they splashed over the jetty.
+a closer look of the waves as they splashed over the jetty.

 The further out I got the more wind and waves I encountered.